microprediction/timemachines/README.md

 ### The "skate" interface
-A model is morally a state machine.
+A "model" is merely a function *suggesting* a state machine.

     x, s = f(                                                    # Returns a prediction (or latent var) and posterior state y:Union[float,[float]],                  # Contemporaneously observerd data,